 Punishment

 This is when an undesired behaviour leads to a negative consequence.
 We are typically very familiar with the concept of punishing an unwanted action.
-A school may send a child to detention if they don’t hand in homework, or a parent may scold a child if they fight with a sibling, for example.
+A school may send a child to detention if they don’t hand in homework, or a parent may scold them if they fight with a sibling, for example.

 Extinction